Jeff-Rowell/CPU/README.md

-# CPU --- OS Assignment 3
+# CPU --- A lightweight kernel

 If compiled with -DEBUG, when run it should produce the following output (approximately):